 What is Authority?

 An authority is a power to give orders and ask your subordinates to perform certain duties.
 Authority can be given to a person by government executives, the owner of an organization, or by the representatives of GOD.

 An authority is a legitimate power to influence people to compel them to perform the task given to them.
 For example, a mob has the power to punish a criminal, but they don’t have legitimate authority to punish the criminal.

 The authority lies in the hands of the law.
 Similarly, in an organization, the authority lies in the hands of a manager to get organizational tasks accomplished by his subordinates.

 However, the authority of the manager is limited to a particular department of the organization.
-He has no authority on his employees outside the organization.
+He has no authority over his employees outside the organization.

 Authority is the consequence of the position of an individual in an organization.
-A person can only be at the superior position of the organization if he has authority; a person with no authority can never be on the top position of an organization.
+A person can only be in the superior position of the organization if he has authority; a person with no authority can never be in the top position of an organization.